 Can I give my gift all in one check?

-What if I find I cannot meet my gift intention?
+What if I find I am unable to meet my annual pledge?

-I lost my card so what should I do?
+I lost my pledge card - what should I do?

 If you have other questions, please call the office to be put in touch with a member of the Board of Stewardship.

-One additional way to assure the financial strength of the church for generations to come is to include the church in your will or other estate plans.
+One additional way to help ensure the financial strength of our church for generations to come is to include the church in your will or other estate plans.
 People who make an estate commitment become members of the Spire Society and receive a handcrafted lapel pin created by our Native American partners in South Dakota.
-For information on this opportunity, please call either Endowment Chair Henry May at 860-767-7467, or Treasurer Bob McCracken at 860-434-8686.
+For information on this charitable opportunity, please call either Chair Henry May at 860-767-7467, or Treasurer Bob McCracken at 860-434-8686.